Jack1424/RealTimeWeather/README.md

 - [ ] Support for more Minecraft verions

 ## Contributions
 I'm open to any help/ideas that you have.
 Just open an issue or a pull request and I'll be sure to look at it as soon as I can.
-Builds with Gradle.
+Builds with `gradlew shadowJar`.